The Common App

 5. What are the essay prompts for the Common App?

 The Common App essay prompts remain more or less the same every year.
-You choose one out of the seven prompts.
-Your essay has to be between 250 and 650 words.
+You choose one out of these seven prompts for the 2024-25 academic year:

 Since your Common App essay will be seen by multiple colleges with different values and visions, you want your essay to be more introspective and about your personality than field-specific.
 For example, if you’re applying as a business major at some schools only, you don’t want your Common App essay to be all about your business side.
 You can leave that for your supplemental essays for individual schools.